CARES Act Distributions

 All withdrawals and distributions from the plan are subject to federal and state taxes.
 You may be subject to a 10% federal tax penalty if you make a withdrawal before age 59 ½.
 In addition, the federal government requires that 20% of your withdrawal be withheld as a prepayment of your federal income tax due on the taxable portion of the withdrawal.
 This 20 percent withholding requirement does not apply to direct rollovers to an IRA or a new employer's retirement plan.
-Contact your investment carrier(s) to request a withdrawal and for complete details about tax implications.

 Generally, withdrawals and distributions from your employee contributory amount may commence upon the occurrence of any one of the following events:

 - Your disability, as defined in Section 72(m)(7) of the IRS Code,

 - Your termination of employment with Duke, or

 - Your encounter of a financial hardship as defined in the IRS Code and relevant regulations.